Early Spring Lawn Care: Essential Tips for a Lush Lawn in Raleigh, NC

 Depending on your soils, pH, you may need no lime, a small amount, or a great deal in order to maximize the spring growth.

-Do Not Over–fertilize
+Do Not Over–Fertilize

 Many homeowners tend to throw down way too much fertilizer at the first sign of green grass growth.
 In reality, the best thing to do is to apply a light amount of fertilizer in early spring, and then apply a larger dose a bit later in the season, after the initial growth rush.